E-Rinaudo/first_solo_projects/README.md

 > Note:
 >
-> This method is applicable only for 'data_visualizations' or 'games'.
+> This method is applicable only for "data_visualizations" or "games".
-> For 'hurricane_clock' or 'spaced_repetition_reminder' please use the method above to clone the relevant subdirectory.
+> For "hurricane_clock" or "spaced_repetition_reminder" please use the method above to clone the relevant subdirectory.
 >
 > To see a list of available subdirectories, refer to [About this Repository](#about-this-repository).